Doctor of Nursing Practice

 Pediatric Advanced Life Support (PALS) Certification

-Upload proof of current ACLS and PALS certifications in the “Program Materials” section in TJAPP within the Documents tab and labeled “Other.”
+Upload proof of current Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) certifications in the “Program Materials” section in TJAPP within the Documents tab and labeled “Other.”

 Complete the “Program Materials” section in TJAPP within the Documents tab and labeled “CV/Resume.”

 Submit a personal statement/essay articulating career goals, educational goals and objectives, and area of interest in pursuing the Doctor of Nursing Practice in the “Program Materials” section in TJAPP under the Questions tab.